-I’m in the process now of writing my next two books, one that focuses on temptation and the other on biblical spiritual warfare (with my friend from Southern Seminary, Bill Cook).
+I’m in the process now of writing my next two books, one that focuses on temptation and the other on biblical spiritual warfare.
 It seems to me, though, that I could write these books for pastors today:

 - In a Hurry: How I Messed Up My Church by Pushing Change Too Quickly.
 I was sure I’d done my homework and laid the groundwork, but I misread the congregation.
 I did it more than once, actually.

 - Hanging in There: Why It’s Important that My Calling Was So Strong.
 Several times in 35 years of ministry, I’ve returned to God’s clear word to me in 1974: “I want you to preach my Word.”